a-bigelow/a-bigelow/README.md

 ## Hello there!

-### My name is Adam, and I'm a Cloud Engineer from the Research Triangle.
+### My name is Adam, and I'm a Senior Cloud Engineer from the Research Triangle.
 I'm interested in helping to build the next generation of software abstractions for developing applications in the Cloud ⛅️

 - 🌱 I’m currently learning: